 # 7 – Georgy Porgy

-“Georgy Porgy,” has always been one of our favorite songs on Toto’s debut album.
-The song’s incredible swing feel that was so captivating the first time we heard it, still remains an additive pleasure to listen to almost forty years later.
+“Georgy Porgy” has always been one of our favorite songs on Toto’s debut album.
+The song’s incredible swing feel, which was so captivating the first time we heard it, remains an additive pleasure to listen to over forty years later.

 # 6 – I’ll Supply The Love

-We could probably fill this top 10 Toto songs list with most of the tracks from their incredible debut album.
-The knockout song “I’ll Supply the Love,” was the second single released from the band’s debut album.
-The song reached the Billboard top 50 peaking at the number forty five spot.
+We could fill this top 10 Toto songs list with most tracks from their incredible debut album.
+The knockout song “I’ll Supply the Love” was the second single released from the band’s debut album.
+The song reached the Billboard Top 50, peaking at the number forty-five spot.

 # 5 – Africa